-5.1 Customer Eligibility
+4.1 Customer Eligibility

 The term "customer" refers to the retail end-customer (i.e., the entity that has a service agreement (SA) with PG&E).
-Initially, the XSP was only open to residential and small commercial customers who were on retail rates that did not include a demand charge component9 to avoid the possibility of increasing the customers' demand charges due to responding to a load increase event.
+Initially, the XSP was only open to residential and small commercial customers who were on retail rates that did not include a demand charge component.
+This was to avoid the possibility of increasing the customers' demand charges due to responding to a load increase event.
 However, due to low interest in participation from these customers classes and high interest from larger non-residential customers, pilot eligibility was expanded to include large non-residential customers.

-The XSP was open to PG&E bundled retail customers as well as unbundled retail customers who received energy procurement services from CCAs or ESPs.
+The XSP is open to PG&E bundled retail customers as well as unbundled retail customers who receive energy procurement services from a Community Choice Aggregator (CCA) or Electric Service Provider (ESP).

-5.2 XSP Resource Composition
+4.2 XSP Resource Composition

 The XSP organizes customer locations into aggregations called resources.
-To poise the pilot for use as a market integrated product in the future, many of the resource requirements mimicked how the CAISO defined its proxy demand resource (PDR).
+To poise the pilot for use as a market integrated product in the future, many of the resource requirements mimic how the CAISO defined its proxy demand resource (PDR).
 While not strictly necessary for the XSP, this resource organization is maintained within the XSP for two reasons:

 - 1. Any future CAISO product that would support increased demand would very likely maintain these resource characteristics; and, - 2.
-To facilitate multiple participation in the related Supply Side II DR Pilot (SSP II).
+Originally, to facilitate multiple participation in the related Supply Side II DR Pilot (SSP II); however, with the addition of the load decrease option in the XSP in 2018, multiple participation is no longer allowed.

-The XSP resource is composed of either a single customer location or an aggregation of customer locations.
+An XSP resource is composed of either a single customer location or an aggregation of customer locations.
 For example, an aggregator can assemble a collection of commercial or residential customers into a resource that can then participate in the XSP.
 A large customer may also directly enroll one or more locations, if the set of locations meets the eligibility requirements.
-In general, each participant in the XSP was allowed to enroll a single resource that needed to meet the requirements detailed in the following sections.
-On a case-by-case basis, participants could enroll additional resources if PG&E determined that the additional resource was unique in some way that was not already reflected in pilot participants and could benefit the pilot.
-Reasons for allowing additional resources included new Customer types, geographic areas, or methods/technologies used to respond to events.
+In general, each participant in the XSP is allowed to enroll a single resource that needed to meet the requirements detailed in the following sections.
+On a case-by-case basis, participants can enroll additional resources if PG&E determined that the additional resource was unique in some way that is not already reflected in pilot participants and could benefit the pilot.
+Reasons for allowing additional resources include new customer types, geographic areas, or methods/technologies used to respond to events.

-9 In general, residential and small commercial customers are not exposed to the demand charges.
+&lt;sup>9 In general, residential and small commercial customers are not exposed to the demand charges.

-5.2.1 Minimum Load Increase
+4.2.1 Minimum Load Increase

-XSP resources are required to be able to achieve a minimum of 30 kW load increase for up to 2 hours over a participant-defined 4-hour period.
+In the original XSP, resources were required to be able to achieve a minimum of 30 kW load increase for up to 2 hours over a participant-defined 4-hour period.
 This size requirement was chosen to enable dual participation with the SSP II pilot.
-Note that this requirement allows for the participant to achieve this increase at any time of day to meet this requirement.
-See section 5.3.1 for more information on the testing requirements.
+Note that this requirement allowed for the participant to achieve this increase at any time of day to meet this requirement.
+As part of the rule changes to the XSP in August 2018, participants now have to achieve a 30 kW increase for 2 hours during a contiguous 5-hour period between 8 AM - 4 PM.
+See section 4.3.1 for more information on the performance measurements.